Skip to main content

 • Note that Self-Finesses can be difficult to perform because the player receiving the clue will only consider the possibility of a Self-Finesse if there are no other possibilities for the clue.
 For example:

-• If the clue looks like it could just be a normal/direct Play Clue on a card, then the clue receiver will not blind-play anything - they will just play the card that was clued.
+• If the clue looks like it could just be a direct Play Clue, then the clue receiver will not blind-play anything - they will just play the card that was clued.

 • If the clue looks like it could be a Prompt, then the clue receiver will not play anything and assume that it is a Prompt.
 (At least, until the other player has had a chance to play the Prompted card.)